 How it began

 Abloom Bush Lodge & Spa Retreat was founded in 2006 by Lowie and his wife Carmen Geenevasen – Tecklenburg.
 Lowie, born in the Netherlands was owner and creative director of Geenevasen Geenevasen advertising till 2005.
-After 25 years in the advertising world he was ready for something new and dreamed of owning a B&B in his beloved Italy.
+After several years in the advertising world he was ready for something new and dreamed of owning a B&B in his beloved Italy.

 Carmen, born in New Zealand moved back to the Netherlands with her Dutch parents when she was 3, immigrated back to New Zealand when she was 13 and back again to the Netherlands a year later.
 So traveling has been in her blood since childhood.
 Working as a General Manager for a municipal law enforcement department she was actively involved in leading a few radical reorganisations in her company.
 During her demanding job she started studying again and received a Master’s degree in Stress Management (industrial psychology) and a Masters in Change Management.
 It was this last study that brought her to South Africa for a study trip.
 A trip that would change her and Lowie’s life’s forever.